effectfully-ou/haskell-challenges/h7-shortest-longest/README.md

 We don't need to force `repeat 'm'` in its entirety to figure out that it's not the shortest list, but the above algorithm does attempt to do that, since it tries to calculate the length of each of the subsublists, which is not possible on infinite lists and so the algorithm diverges once it encounters `repeat 'm'`.

+Note that if there are multiple infinite subsublists in a list, the effect of that is the same as if there was only one infinite subsublist, because such a list still does not contibute any finite sublists to choose the shortest ones from.

 Your task is to go to [`src/Lib.hs`](./src/Lib.hs) and implement

 ```haskell